 This year the school was assigned 20+ new teachers and two new assistant principals.
 Many of these appointments occurred well into the school year and are therefore not permanent.
 It is likely that there will be another significant turnover in staff in the 1994-95 school year.
+(Friedrich & Meyers, 1994, p.
+25)

-In another middle school initiative, focused on interdisciplinary curriculum-writing, turnover of team members who had spent three full weeks together in the summer plagued implementation in two of the three schools.
+In another middle school initiative, focused on interdisciplinary curriculumwriting, turnover of team members who had spent 3 full weeks together in the summer plagued implementation in two of the three schools.
 Elementary school initiatives were more likely to be successful in part because of lower rates of staffing instability.